Neko-Life/Discord-Screen-Share-Fix-Audio-on-Linux/readme.md

  pactl unload-module <number>
  ```
  where `<number>` is one of the script's terminal output.
 Do it once for each number.
+ * If discord ever prompt you to switch audio device, **don't switch!**
+ * If you don't want to run the script every time you boot up your PC, copy the codes from the script (exclude the first line) and append it to your `/etc/pulse/default.pa`.

  # Issues